sampwhite/dynamicruntime/core/src/main/resources/content/md/DynamicType.md

  ### DnBuilder

  During the design phase of the schema implementation, I looked at various ways to capture repeated patterns in schema definition.
-As an example, a traditional way to do this is to used parameterized types with the schema definition not fully defined until you give it externally supplied type definitions as parameters.
+As an example, a traditional way to do this is to use parameterized types with the schema definition not fully defined until you give it externally supplied type definitions as parameters.
  I also looked at writing a generic build that would let you union the fields from various types together to build another type.
 This mimics the *traits* pattern that can be found in many programming languages.

- However, neither of these patterns fits json data models and database table definitions as I have seen them over the years.
-In many cases, the patterns that needed isolating from the main code came with a lot of presumptions of about the behavior of those fields.
-And many times, so many of the additional fields and types that I might add using parameterized types and traits were so conditional on certain characteristics of the deployment and the specific nature of the usage of the schema.
+ However, neither of these patterns fits JSON data models and database table definitions as I have seen them over the years.
+In many cases, the patterns that needed isolating from the main code came with a lot of presumptions about the behavior of those fields.
+And many times, so many of the additional fields and types that I might add using parameterized types and traits were conditional on certain characteristics of the deployment and the specific nature of the usage of the schema.
 It just made using standard programming language constructs for reusing schema definitions clunky and produced arcane artifacts.
 It was also very confusing to explain in a user interface what was going on with a particular type.